didx-xyz/aries-cloudapi-python/docs/src/Bootstrap Trust Ecosystem.md

 ## 6. Congratulations

-1. You have now successfully bootstrapped a Trust Ecosystem using the `Aries CloudAPI`.
+1. You have now successfully bootstrapped a Trust Ecosystem with acapy-cloud!
-2. You are now able to write schemas, credential definitions, create new tenants, etc.
+2. You can now write schemas, create credential definitions, manage tenants, and more.

-Continue by establishing your [Trust Ecosystem Governance](./Governance%20as%20Code.md)
+Continue by reading about [Governance as Code](./Governance%20as%20Code.md).